U.S. Justice Department proposes changes to internet platforms' immunity

 Attorney General William Barr said in a statement the administration was urging “Congress to make these necessary reforms to Section 230 and begin to hold online platforms accountable both when they unlawfully censor speech and when they knowingly facilitate egregious criminal activity online.”

-In June, the Justice Department proposed that Congress take up legislation to curb this immunity.
-This was after Trump in May signed an executive order that seeks new regulatory oversight of tech firms’ content moderation decisions and backed legislation to scrap or weaken Section 230.

-Trump in May also directed the Commerce Department to file a petition asking the Federal Communications Commission to limit protections under Section 230.
-The petition is still pending.

-The Internet Association - a group representing major internet companies including Facebook Inc FB.O, Amazon.com Inc AMZN.O and Alphabet Inc's GOOGL.O Google - said the Justice Department's proposal would severely limit people’s ability to express themselves and have a safe experience online.
+The Internet Association, which represents major internet companies including Facebook Inc FB.O, Amazon.com Inc AMZN.O and Google, said the Justice Department's proposal would severely limit people’s ability to express themselves and have a safe experience online.

-The group’s deputy general counsel, Elizabeth Banker, said moderation efforts that remove misinformation, platform manipulation and cyberbullying would all result in lawsuits under this proposal.
+The group’s deputy general counsel, Elizabeth Banker, said moderation efforts that remove misinformation, platform manipulation and cyberbullying would all result in lawsuits under the proposal.

-Reporting by David Shepardson and Nandita Bose in Washington; Additional reporting by Jeff Mason, Diane Bartz and Eric Beech in Washington and Ayanti Bera in Bengaluru; editing by Patrick Graham, Chizu Nomiyama and Jonathan Oatis
+Reporting by David Shepardson and Nandita Bose in Washington; Additional reporting by Jeff Mason, Diane Bartz and Eric Beech in Washington, Karen Freifeld in New York and Ayanti Bera in Bengaluru; editing by Jonathan Oatis and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.